amani-b/CafeERP/RUNBOOK.md

 ---

-## 4. Incident Response — App Is Down
+## 4. Incident response for when app is down

 If the application is returning 5xx errors or not responding at all, follow this triage in order.